Dom::MaxPlusSemiRing – MaxPlus semi-ring

 Details:

-The domain element Dom::MaxPlusSemiRing(x) represents the constant math in the MaxPlus semi-ring if math is a real number or real constant, or math if math is -infinity.
+The domain element Dom::MaxPlusSemiRing(x) represents the constant in the MaxPlus semi-ring if is a real number or real constant, or if is -infinity.

 Entries